 - Uterine tuberculosis

-The patients who go through the treatment of breast cancer use drugs like tamoxifene and femara.
-Moreover, those drugs may also help thickening of the endometrium.
+Patients who go through the treatment of breast cancer use drugs like tamoxifene and femara.
+Those drugs may also help with the thickening of the endometrium.
 There is no need to panic as they are harmless.

-The endometrium sheds and thins when the menstruation periods starts.
-On the first 6-7 days of this period, it is thin and then later, the endometrium thickens with the increase of the estradiol hormone that the body produces when the egg cells begin development or we can also increase it with the aid of medication.
-When the egg reaches 20 mm or when the women uses the medication for 10 days, the thickness of the endometrium should ideally be a minimum of 8mm.
-For women in their menopause may need a longer medication process (about 20 days).
-If the endometrium does not reach 8mm despite the correct usage of the medication and the occurrence of ovulation, it shows that there is a problem with the endometrium lining.
-We also examine the shape and layer of the endometrium in order to make sure that there are no abmormalities.
+The endometrium sheds and thins when the menstruation period starts.
+On the first 6-7 days of it, it is thin.
+Later, the endometrium thickens with the increase of the estradiol hormone that the body produces when the egg cells begin development, and it could also be increased with medication.
+When the egg reaches 20 mm, or when the female uses the medication for 10 days, the thickness of the endometrium should ideally be a minimum of 8mm.
+Women in menopause may require a longer medication process (about 20 days).
+If the endometrium does not reach 8mm despite the correct use of the medication and the occurrence of ovulation, it shows that there is a problem with the endometrium lining.
+We also examine the shape and layer of the endometrium in order to make sure that there are no abnormalities.